dubey5/Sample_bits/README.md

 - Pyspark and using there transformation.
 - Kafka theory and sending and recieving messages through it locally from producer and consumer.
 - Cassandra Database and how it works and it's related architecture for supporting NoSQL.
+- Also learned databricks and how to create spark script on that.

 For Linear Regression: